jonathanmiddleton/daisy-wee/README.md

 - Notes
   - run.sh requires CONFIG_FILE as the first positional argument.
 Options -n/-p must appear after CONFIG_FILE.
   - Overrides without a leading -- are automatically rewritten to --key=value.
+  - To force full attention windows (useful when resuming after training on smaller windows), pass the bare flag --full_windows (or --full-windows). run.sh will normalize this to --full_windows=true for train.py.
   - By default, every run starts a fresh schedule.
 Passing -p only loads weights (no steps/optimizer/best-val are resumed).
 Legacy --ignore-prior-schedule (and aliases) are accepted for backward compatibility but are deprecated and treated as no-ops.
   - The script sets sensible environment defaults (e.g., OMP_NUM_THREADS) and launches torchrun in standalone mode.
 - Examples